 Another central theme running through Sabina’s research concerns European communication, with a focus on Eastern and Central European media.
 Her second book, Central and Eastern European Media in Comparative Perspective (Ashgate, 2012, co-edited with John Downey) seeks to advance the practice of comparative media research as well as the understanding of Central and Eastern European media.
 It argues for the importance of multifaceted analysis of media systems, which takes into account a range of political, economic as well as cultural aspects.

-Sabina has recently published a new book entitled From Media Systems to Media Cultures: Understanding Socialist Television, (Cambridge University Press, 2018).
+Sabina has recently published a book entitled From Media Systems to Media Cultures: Understanding Socialist Television, (Cambridge University Press, 2018, paperback edition 2021).
 The book is based on a project funded by the Leverhulme Trust, which examined television cultures across five communist countries, focusing on their involvement in shaping the perceptions and practices of private and public life, their entanglement with everyday routines and festive occasions, and their afterlives in post-communist media and memory.
 Apart from offering the first systematic transnational study of communist media, this project also develops a novel framework for comparative media research, which shifts the focus from comparing media systems to comparing media cultures.
-The results of the project have also fed into several museum exhibitions, including a touring exhibition on the modernization of everyday life in South-eastern Europe, the British Museum exhibition on the Currency of Communism, and a forthcoming exhibition entitled The Television Revolution, due to open in Los Angeles, and the TV documentary Fall of the Berlin Wall with John Simpson (BBC Four).
+The results of the project have also fed into several museum exhibitions, including a touring exhibition on the modernization of everyday life in South-eastern Europe, the British Museum exhibition on the Currency of Communism, the Watching Socialism exhibition at the Wende Museum in Los Angeles, and the TV documentary Fall of the Berlin Wall with John Simpson (BBC Four).

 Major externally funded research projects: